 Vehicle telematics systems manage cellular connectivity, GPS tracking, diagnostic data collection, and over-the-air update capabilities.
 These systems require robust NAND flash memory that maintains data integrity through ignition cycles, temperature variations, and electromagnetic interference from vehicle electrical systems.

-Telematics applications benefit from NAND flash, which has power-loss protection features that prevent data corruption during unexpected power interruptions.
+Telematics applications often deploy automotive eMMC solutions that integrate NAND flash with controllers providing power-loss protection features that prevent data corruption during unexpected power interruptions.
 This protection ensures diagnostic data, update files, and communication logs remain intact across all operating conditions.

 Lexar Enterprise Automotive NAND Flash Solutions